harmonydata/harmonydata.github.io/content/en/blog/how-far-can-we-go-with-harmony-testing-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe.md

 Harmony and the Shona transformer model matched the question about “kufungisisa” to GHQ-12 question 1 “been able to concentrate on whatever you’re doing?” which seems approximately OK.
 However, I would need a Shona native speaker to validate my results.

 Also, when we are using English and Portuguese texts, which has until now been our go-to bilingual combination, we have had the advantage that some multilingual models cover both languages and so it’s possible to directly compare in both source languages.
 In the absence of an LLM (large language model) which can handle both Shona and English, it’s not possible to directly compare English and Shona text, but my experiment above shows that Harmony can work on monolingual Shona text.

+## Further reading

+You may want to read about my [experiments with semantic text matching with deep learning transformer models](/nlp-semantic-text-matching-with-deep-learning-transformer-models/).

 ## References